KatherLab/COBRA/README.md

     -v 2
 ```

-## Pretraining via Self-Supervised Learning (SSL)
+## Pretraining

-COBRA also supports pretraining using a self-supervised learning (SSL) framework adapted from MoCo-v3.
+COBRA is pretrained with constrastive self-supervised learning based on [MoCo-v3](https://github.com/facebookresearch/moco-v3).
+The code to pretrain COBRA is explained in the following.

 ### What It Does
 - Pretrains a COBRA-based model using tile-level features.